jconeby/HAP-Tool/docs/installation.md

 # Installation Guide

-Setting up Panacea is a straightforward process.
+Setting up the HAP tool is a straightforward process.
 For a hassle-free and quick setup, we recommend using XAMPP.
 Below are the step-by-step instructions to get your tool up and running:

 ## Prerequisites